Hand-picked collection of Small Group Walking Tours in Japan

 Our Signature tours offer the most comprehensive cultural exposure.

-Our Active tours provide up-and-close encounters with traditional life and natural landscapes into the more remote regions of Japan.
+Our Discovery tours provide up-and-close encounters with traditional life and natural landscapes into the more remote regions of Japan.

 Comfort